 One thing I love about homemade hibachi recipes in general is that they come together super quickly and don't have many ingredients.
 This sautéed zucchini and onions recipe has just 6 ingredients including salt and pepper.
 The classic hibachi flavor comes from having a really hot pan and cooking everything really quickly.

-Now, there are some hibachi methods that include fancy garlic butter and other ingredients (um, yum) but I like to have a few super simple side dishes like this one that don't involve any extra special ingredients.
+Now, there are some hibachi style vegetables cooking methods that include fancy garlic butter and other ingredients (um, yum) but I like to have a few super simple side dishes like this one that don't involve any extra special ingredients.

 More Hibachi At Home